 Orbital sarcoma: Sarcomas arise from muscles or fatty tissue.
 The most common sarcoma in the orbit is rhabdomyosarcoma, which is found most frequently in children.

 The most common type of orbital rhabdomyosarcoma can be treated with a combination of chemotherapy and proton therapy.
-This combination can prevent the need for removal of the eye and orbital content in the majority of patients.
+This combination can prevent the removal of the eye and orbital content in the majority of patients.

 Lacrimal gland tumors

 Adenoid cystic carcinoma: This rare cancer has the potential to spread and become life-threatening.
 For smaller or less aggressive tumors, eye-preserving surgery followed by proton therapy, offered through the Proton Therapy Center. may be used.
 When the disease is more advanced or aggressive, the eye and surrounding soft tissue may need to be removed.

 Pleomorphic adenoma: This is the most common benign (non-cancerous) tumor of the lacrimal gland.
 It is diagnosis based on clinical signs and imaging studies.
 The entire tumor should be surgically removed.
 The eye should always be spared in these procedures.